9elements/openbmc-x86-power-sequencer/Readme.md

 libgpiod
 libgpiodcxx
 libpthread
+libbsdbusplus
+libphosphor-logging

 # Config files

-The program needs a configuration file in YAML syntax to operate.
-The configuration describes the power sequencing, which is usually done in verilog and then compiled into a CPLD bitstream.
+The program needs one or multiple configuration file in YAML syntax to operate.
+The configuration describes the power sequencing, which is very similar to the verilog/VHDL code used to compiled into a CPLD bitstream.

 Configuration files are merged on program startup.